Peter-B-/Sharp7.Monitor/readme.md

 the S7 you are using and it's configuration.
 You can find more information in the [Sharp 7 docs](https://github.com/fbarresi/Sharp7/wiki/Connection#rack-and-slot).

+## PLC simulation in Docker

+You want to try the program, but don't have a S7 at hand?
+Use a [SoftPlc](https://github.com/fbarresi/SoftPlc) docker container!

 ## Contributing